Bond52/sawaka/CODE_OF_CONDUCT.md

-# Code de Conduite — Sawaka
+# Code of Conduct — Sawaka

-Afin de garantir un environnement respectueux et inclusif, Sawaka adopte le Code de Conduite suivant.
+To ensure a respectful and inclusive environment, Sawaka adopts the following Code of Conduct.

-## 💬 Principes fondamentaux
+## 💬 Core Principles
-- Respect mutuel
+- Mutual respect
-- Collaboration ouverte et bienveillante
+- Open and kind collaboration
-- Aucune forme de discrimination
+- No form of discrimination
-- Aucun harcèlement ou intimidation
+- No harassment or intimidation

-## 🚫 Comportements inacceptables
+## 🚫 Unacceptable Behavior
-- Insultes ou attaques personnelles
+- Insults or personal attacks
-- Contenu discriminatoire
+- Discriminatory content
-- Harcèlement, menaces ou comportements toxiques
+- Harassment, threats, or toxic behavior
-- Spam ou perturbation volontaire du projet
+- Spam or intentional disruption of the project

-## 🛡️ Application
+## 🛡️ Enforcement
-Les mainteneurs du projet peuvent :
+Project maintainers may take the following actions:
-- Avertir un membre
+- Issue a warning
-- Suspendre temporairement
+- Temporarily suspend a contributor
-- Bannir définitivement en cas de violation grave
+- Permanently ban in cases of serious violations

-## 📩 Signaler un problème
+## 📩 Reporting an Issue
-Si vous observez une violation du Code de Conduite, contactez-nous :
+If you witness or experience a violation of this Code of Conduct, please contact us at:

 **opensource@sawaka.org**

-Nous traiterons toutes les notifications de manière confidentielle.
+All reports will be handled confidentially.